 1. You love your chair

 We sit too much, in office chairs or armchairs in front of the TV.
 Unfortunately, sitting can put you in the grave earlier.
 Prolonged sitting puts you at risk for heart disease, cancer and diabetes.
 And even hitting the gym won’t offset the risk.
-A 2012 study found that women with regular exercise routines still sat as much as others.
+Researchers have found that women with regular exercise routines still sat as much as others.
 To avoid the risk, you have to stand and move.